Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Introduction

 Based upon the above reasoning, this article aims to integrate the OFDM-SAR imaging into UAV data backhaul in LAWNs, explore the superiority of introducing data-aided imaging relative to pilot-only imaging, and reveal the relationship between the imaging quality and the ISAC signaling randomness.
 For clarity, the major contributions of this paper are summarized as follows.

-\begin{itemize} \item Unlike conventional OFDM-SAR designs inspired by 5G NR, which effectively exploit only pilot signals (e.g., SRS) for sensing, we establish a data-aided imaging model that explicitly incorporates data symbols into the imaging process.
-Since the inherent randomness of communication data can noticeably distort the echo statistics and degrade imaging quality, the proposed TF-domain filters are designed to suppress such randomness, thereby regularizing the echo structure and enabling the resulting echoes compatible with the standard RD algorithm. \item Furthermore, we propose a quantitative framework to evaluate the quality of data-aided SAR imaging, based on the normalized mean square error (NMSE) of the range-azimuth profiles with respect to a reference point target, such as a corner reflector commonly used in practical SAR measurements.
-Compared with relying solely on conventional metrics such as the integrated sidelobe ratio (ISLR) \cite{stoica2009new}, noise-equivalent sigma zero (NESZ) \cite{patyuchenko2009design}, and peak energy loss (PEL) \cite{du2025prob}, the NMSE provides a more comprehensive evaluation of imaging quality. \end{itemize}
+\begin{itemize} \item Unlike conventional OFDM-SAR designs inspired by 5G NR, which effectively exploit only pilot signals (e.g., SRS) for sensing, we establish a data-aided imaging model that explicitly incorporates data symbols into both range and azimuth dimensions.
+Since the inherent randomness of communication data can noticeably distort the echo statistics and degrade imaging quality, the proposed TF-domain filters are designed to suppress such randomness, thereby regularizing the echo structure and enabling it compatible with the standard RD algorithm. \item Furthermore, we establish a quantitative relationship between ISAC signaling randomness and SAR imaging performance by adopting the normalized mean square error (NMSE) of a reference point target.
+Unlike conventional metrics that evaluate physical attributes in isolation, the NMSE provides a supplementary perspective that unifies the joint effects of signaling-induced sidelobes, peak energy loss, and noise amplification into a single indicator.
+This framework allows for a more direct characterization of how discrete QAM modulation impacts the overall reconstruction in data-aided SAR systems. \end{itemize}

 The remainder of this paper is organized as follows.
 Sec. \ref{sec2} introduces the system model.
 Sec. \ref{sec3} develops the OFDM-SAR imaging approach.
 Sec. \ref{sec4} elaborates on the sensing criteria.
 Sec. \ref{sec5} provides simulation results to validate the theoretical analysis.
 Finally, Sec. \ref{sec6} concludes this article.